Calorixy - Smart Calories, Smarter Living. Calorixy - Smart Calories, Smarter Living.

 Many adults do not get enough fiber.
 A common recommendation is about 14 grams of fiber for every 1,000 calories eaten.
 For many adults, that means roughly 25 to 34 grams of fiber per day, depending on calorie needs, age, and sex.

 If you currently eat much less than that, do not jump to a very high-fiber diet overnight.
-Start by adding one high-fiber food per meal, such as berries at breakfast, beans at lunch, vegetables at dinner, or popcorn as a snack.
+Start by adding one high-fiber food per meal.
+Try berries at breakfast, beans at lunch, vegetables at dinner, or popcorn as a snack.

 Frequently Asked Questions